 Boston Police Reform Task Force

-On June 12, Mayor Walsh signed on to the Mayor’s Pledge issued by the Obama Foundation’s My Brother’s Keeper Alliance, which commits to the following actions:
+On June 12, then Mayor Walsh signed on to the Mayor’s Pledge issued by the Obama Foundation’s My Brother’s Keeper Alliance, which commits to the following actions:

 - Review police use of force policies and procedures